Four Things to Learn from the Facebook Fiasco

 3. Facebook Must Be More Transparent

-The lack of transparency in the way the Facebook and other social networks and Internet companies work makes it hard for them to be held accountable.
+The lack of transparency in the way Facebook and other social networks and Internet companies work makes it hard for them to be held accountable.
 The European Union has spent years investigating the smoke-and-mirror financial and tax affairs of Google and Apple, for instance.
-Recently Brussels ordered Apple to pay more than 13 billion Euro in back taxes.
+Recently Brussels ordered Apple to pay more than 13 billion euros in back taxes.
 And publishers, mainly in Europe, have challenged Google over its exploitation of their news streams.

 But the issues at stake here go beyond cash concerns.
 The controversy launched by Aftenposten reveals how little the public knows about Facebook and how the company works.
 It may be the world’s major provider of news and information, but it is secretive about how its ’s algorithms work and what role employees play in the editing process.
 Facebook has the power to promote or kill stories, but journalists and the public at large don’t know how or why decisions are taken.

 Only the leaking of documents by former employees has cast some light on the inside workings of the company – as highlighted by the EJN earlier this year.
 This lack of transparency raises a question over who is held accountable for the company’s treatment of news.
 The only thing that is certain is that Facebook is creating, above all, a platform that will attract advertisers.
 It appears to have no interest in building a reputation in the news business.